boanlab/SentryFlow/contribution/README.md

 To maintain a clean and secure code base for SentryFlow, we conduct several checks, including `gofmt` for code formatting, `golint` for code style and linting, and `gosec` for security scanning.

-To evaluate the quality of your code, navigate to the `/sentryflow` directory and execute the following commands:
+To evaluate the quality of your code, navigate to the `sentryflow` directory and execute the following commands:

 ```
 make golint # will run golint checks